oZelloX/QA-portfolio-/projects/facebook/manual_testing/test_cases/validate_sign_up_with_gender_male.md

 **Expected Result:**
 - The system accepts the provided gender Male
-- A verification code or confirmation message is sent based on the contact method used
+- A confirmation message is sent to the provided email or mobile number
 - User proceeds to the next step or sees a confirmation message

 ---